 - If your team is new, give them adequate time to adjust.

-It takes around 2 to 3 months for new teams to adjust to the style of work a company does.
-On top of this, they also need to be familiar with the services they have to offer, the products they need to sell, and the relevant technologies they will be using at work.
+It takes around 2 to 3 months for new teams to adjust to the company’s style of work.
+On top of this, they also need to be familiar with the services they offer, the products they sell, and the relevant technologies they will be using at work.

 - Gather your team and identify how you can practice risk management.